Addison's disease

 • What tests do I need?

-• Is my condition likely temporary or long-lasting?
+• Is my condition likely short-term or long lasting?

 • What is the best course of action?